pipstur/MunjeLumenDS2025/readme/README_evaluator.md

 ## Environment setup
+### Approaches to environment setup
+There are two approaches to running this project:
-Either use the `.devcontainer` to use the repository (which will handle all of the repository, environment and requirements setup).
-Or do it manually, using the following commands:
+1. Use the `.devcontainer` to use the repository (which will handle all of the repository, environment and requirements setup).

-### Virtual environment setup
-Creating a virtual environment requires a certain version of Python, we'll work with 3.10.
+2. Create a virtual environment locally

+The first option is done automatically, Visual Studio Code will automatically detect the `devctontainer.json` file and give you an option to run inside it.
+This requires you have `Docker` on your system, as well as some sort of Ubuntu distro (e.g. Windows: WSL Ubuntu).

+The second option (creating virutal env locally) requires a few steps:
 1. To create and activate a virtual environment run the following, based on your operating system:
 - Windows (cmd):
 ```bash